 The Chinese government required MAC — as they do with all importers of cosmetics — to pay for animal testing as part of the registration technique, MAC tells Teen Vogue.
-(MAC’s products had already been verified for safety, the usage of non-animal strategies, previous to import.)
+(Before import, MAC’s products had already been verified for safety using non-animal strategies.)
 MAC is transparent approximately the fact that they have got to comply with animal trying out.
-“MAC does no longer take a look at on animals.
-We do no longer personal any animal testing facilities, and we never ask others to test on animals for us,” it states on the brand’s website.
+“MAC does no longer take a look at animals.
+We no longer personal any animal testing facilities, and we never ask others to test on animals for us,” it states on the brand’s website.
 “While some governments behavior animal testing to show safety before they will allow us to promote our products, we’re advocating for change to prove there are options.”

-The MAC team isn’t as clean on what takes place within those labs.
+The MAC team isn’t as clean on what occurs within those labs.
 They’re authorities-run facilities, so MAC isn’t present.
 However, animal advocacy groups say the checks are torture for the animals.
 According to Kathy Guillermo, a senior vice president of PETA, “materials might be pressure-fed to the animals, smeared onto their [skin] and into their eyes,” adding that “the bottom line is death.”
-Many clients haven’t hesitated to allow MAC to recognize that they’re in opposition to the emblem’s selection to promote China.
-Go on-line, and also, you’ll find plenty of websites devoted to locating cruelty-unfastened MAC dupes and limitless tweets regularly setting MAC on blast.
+Many clients haven’t hesitated to allow MAC to recognize that they oppose the emblem’s selection to promote China.
+Go online, and you’ll find plenty of websites devoted to locating cruelty-unfastened MAC dupes and limitless tweets regularly setting MAC on blast.

 “The Chinese authorities require you to get something known as a hygiene permit to import your products,” Ken Marinus, SVP of Research and Development at Estée Lauder Companies, tells Teen Vogue.
 And those legs require animal testing.
-These assessments are now not as efficient as in vitro assessments; the non-animal checking out methods permit scientists to observe toxicity and fundamental biological approaches, says Marius.
-But for official beauty groups, in vitro testing methods are habitual (Marius says he has been using it for the beyond 25 years).
+According to Marius, these assessments are now less efficient than in vitro assessments; the non-animal checking out methods permit scientists to observe toxicity and fundamental biological approaches.
+But for official beauty groups, in vitro testing methods are habitual (Marius says he has been using it for over 25 years).

 So why does China insist on animal checking out?
 One workable purpose: cash, says Hill.
-Companies that want to promote in China ought to pay to get their products (which have been already established secure within the U.S.) re-tested.
+Companies that want to promote in China ought to pay to get their products (already established and secure within the U.S.) re-tested.
 “It is a revenue generator for them, in reality,” she tells Teen Vogue.
 Their labs additionally offer employment for Chinese employees.
-Also, transitioning to a new machine is a gargantuan undertaking.
-This would require a revolution in trying out techniques, devices, lab facilities, scientists, and, of course, attitudes.
+Also, transitioning to a new machine is a huge undertaking.
+This would require a revolution in trying out techniques, devices, lab facilities, scientists, and attitudes.